pi-bot/arduino-examples/README.md

 git config --global user.email "pi-bot@github.com"
 ```

-Now it is possible to make changes to the repo locally, then push changes by"
+Now it is possible to make changes to the repo locally, then push changes.
+E.g I changed the README.md file locally and then pushed changes by:

 ```
+git commit -a
 git push -u origin master
 ```